AdaRoseCannon/webvr/talk-dot-js.md

 -- slide --

-The web brings us the ability to reach a large audience accross a wide variety of platforms,
+The web brings us the ability to reach a large audience across a wide variety of platforms,

 We can take advantage of URLs and deep linking